The transfer business at Sheffield United so far and what still needs to be done during this month's window

-Explained: The transfer state of play at Sheffield United as the window gets ready to close
+Sheffield United transfers: The state of play at Blades as deadline day looms

 As they enter the final week of the transfer window, Sheffield United have managed to fill one of the two most important vacancies Paul Heckingbottom identified within his squad immediately after being appointed two months ago.